PrabhanjanJois/Quiz-Application-CC-React-TypeScript-M-UI/README.md

 # Assignment-2
 ## Quiz Application Using React and TypeScript

-Quiz/Trivia application with specific requirements was been asked to be built in second assignment at Cognitive clouds, Here I have made my sncire effort to complete that assignment.
+Quiz/Trivia application with specific requirements was been asked to be built in second assignment at Cognitive clouds, Here I have made my sincere effort to complete that assignment.
 \
 \
 Have deployed this application in <b> Netlify </b>